Aliases for ORAI1 Gene

 The protein encoded by this gene is a membrane calcium channel subunit that is activated by the calcium sensor STIM1 when calcium stores are depleted.
 This type of channel is the primary way for calcium influx into T-cells.
 Defects in this gene are a cause of immune dysfunction with T-cell inactivation due to calcium entry defect type 1 (IDTICED1). [provided by RefSeq, Sep 2011]

 GeneCards Summary for ORAI1 Gene

 ORAI1 (ORAI Calcium Release-Activated Calcium Modulator 1) is a Protein Coding gene.
-Diseases associated with ORAI1 include immunodeficiency 9 and combined immunodeficiency due to orai1 deficiency.
+Diseases associated with ORAI1 include immunodeficiency 9 and myopathy, tubular aggregate, 2.
 Among its related pathways are Downstream Signaling Events Of B Cell Receptor (BCR) and Class I MHC mediated antigen processing and presentation.
 GO annotations related to this gene include store-operated calcium channel activity.

 UniProtKB/Swiss-Prot for ORAI1 Gene

 Ca(2+) release-activated Ca(2+) (CRAC) channel subunit which mediates Ca(2+) influx following depletion of intracellular Ca(2+) stores and channel activation by the Ca(2+) sensor, STIM1.
 CRAC channels are the main pathway for Ca(2+) influx in T-cells and promote the immune response to pathogens by activating the transcription factor NFAT.